DJESTRIN/BrainBeam/README.md

 <h1> <b> 🔦 BrainBeam 🔦 </b> </h1>
-A generalized open-source pipeline for analyzing light sheet brain tissue.
+A generalized open-source pipeline and gui for analyzing light sheet brain tissue.

 <h2> <b> ⚠️ Warning: This code is still under development. ⚠️ </b> </h2>
 Please kindly ignore any issues with code as well as any missing citations to others code.